franklinqin0/blog/docs/views/about_algo.md

 2. add Gitalk according to your static site generator
    - for me, it's VuePress and I used [this plugin](https://github.com/dongyuanxin/vuepress-plugin-comment)
 3. push & debug
-   - coz I don't believe you'd succeed in one try
+   - coz it's hard to succeed in first trial
    - note that the home & callback url's are in prod, so dev server would redirect to prod url's

 #### Caveats